A New Construction Structure on Multi-access Coded Caching with Linear Subpacketization: Cyclic Multi-Access Non-Half-Sum Disjoint Packing: Constructions of PDAs via CMA-NHSDP

 Since this equation \eqref{eq-good} involves modulo arithmetic, it can not be solved directly.
-However, through abundant computer calculations, we have found that when $m_i$ satisfies the following relationship, a good solution can be obtained.
+However, through abundant computer calculations, we have found that a good solution can be obtained when $m_i$ satisfies the following relationship.

 \begin{theorem}\rm A good solution (with closed-form) to Problem~1 is

 Under the selection in~\eqref{eq:m=m2}, the resulting $L$-continuous PDA has the parameters which can realize a MACC scheme with the memory ratio $\frac{M}{N}=\frac{1}{L}-\frac{{\left(2\lfloor{\frac{q-1}{2}}\rfloor\right)}^{n}}{q^nL}$ and the transmission load $R=\lfloor\frac{q-1}{2}\rfloor^{n}L$.